Diggernaut/configs/E-Commerce/olx.kz/README.md

-# Olx.ua scraper
+# Olx.kz scraper
-Digger condigurations for olx.ua.
+Digger condigurations for olx.kz.

 config_by_category.yml - configuration file for scraping whole categories of the classified ads board config_by_ad.yml - configuration file for scraping specific ads